Outfittery/training_grounds/FULL.md

 ## If you don't want all this

 ...
 That's also fine.
 TG is designed to make the life easier, not worse.
 We offer the SOLID implementation for two wide-spread training scenarios, and we believe that this is a generally better way.
-But if you are uncomfortable with the SOLID approach to training, or your training process is so specific that it does not fit into both scenarios we have implemented, you always have the following option:
+But if you are uncomfortable with the SOLID approach to machine learning, or your process is so specific that it does not fit into both scenarios we have implemented, you always have the following option:

 * Inherit from `AbstractTrainingTask`
-* Implement `run` method and write the code in any way you see appropriate
+* Implement `run_with_environment` method and write the code in any way you see appropriate
 * Consider implementing `get_metric_names`, as the metric names must be available prior to the training's start in Sagemaker.
 You can always return empty array.

 After this, you code will be deliverable with TG delivery.
 You may also alter the delivery process, as it was explained in the corresponding part of the demo.